-We currently empower rural villagers to create self-sustaining communities with clean water, wells, dams, ponds, pipelines, pumps, biosand filters, latrines, primary school buildings, preschools, school furniture, libraries, school books and teaching aids.
-If you look at our 2010 report you will see some of the self-help programmes we have undertaken, which the villagers themselves have prioritised and asked for our assistance with.
-We need more supporters so we can expand and do more!
+We currently empower rural villagers to create self-sustaining communities with clean water, wells, ponds, pumps, biosand filters, latrines, preschool buildings, school furniture, libraries, school books and teaching aids.
+We also provide a remote teacher allowance for preschool teachers in remote Bakan district.
+If you look at our 2014 report you will see some of the self-help programmes we have undertaken, which the villagers themselves have prioritised and asked for our assistance.
+We need more supporters so we can do more!

-We ask our readers to view the following site for background on Pursat province : http://www.foodsecurityatlas.org/khm/country/provincial-Profile/Pursat
+We ask our readers to view the following site for background on the United Nations World Food Programme:

-The Province of Pursat in Cambodia is singled out by the World Food Programme as one of the worlds poorest areas.
+The Province of Pursat in Cambodia is singled out by the World Food Programme as one of the world’s poorest areas.
 The site goes on to list the statistics in, and show you the areas of Sampov Meas, Phnum Kravahn and Bakan Districts in Pursat Province.
-These figures will provide you with some of the worlds’ worst examples of malnutrition, underweight, stunting, and infant deaths, arising from the lack of clean water.
+These figures will provide you with some of the worlds’ worst examples of malnutrition, underweight, stunting, and infant deaths, arising from the lack of clean water and under nourishment.
 These are some of the world’s poorest rural people.
-50 % of their children are underweight and stunted.
-These devastating statistics were provided by WFP in 2006, little has changed in 2011.
-We do what we can but the problem is widespread and resources are limited.
-These are the districts in which SCA is working and we are making a difference.
+A high proportion of these remote rural children, are underweight and stunted.
+Some modest improvement has been made since 2011.
+We do what we can, but the problem is widespread and resources are limited but we are making a difference.

 There are two secondary/high schools supported by SC and SCA.
-One is in Pursat town (the Sylvia Lasky Memorial school with about 480 students) and another is in rural Kravanh (with about 500 students in the main school and 400 in outllying remote primary schools).
-Our supporters also fund ‘School life’ and ‘home life’ sponsorships for our students, and university scholarship subsidies for the best of our emerging scholars to attend a Cambodian University with a career subject of their choosing.
-Since inception SC and SCA have assisted 84 students through to university in Cambodia.
-17 of these have obtained their degree and 67 are currently enrolled.
-We have a further 25 students seeking sponsors for university scholarships.
+One is in Pursat town (the Sylvia Lasky Memorial school with about 480 students) and another is in rural Kravanh (with about 500 students in the main school and 400 in outlying remote primary schools).
+Through RAWCS our supporters a fund ‘School life’ and ‘home life’ sponsorships for our students, and university scholarship subsidies for the best of our emerging scholars.
+These scholars then attend a Cambodian University with a career subject of their choosing.
+Since inception SC and SCA have assisted 139 students through to university in Cambodia.
+We are always seeking sponsors for high school support and university scholarships.

-As a beneficial side effect to the nutrition programme the dynamic of the community is changed.
-As the preschool children learn social skills and the value of sharing and learning, the mothers of the village find that they are released from childminding and can help their families in the fields or take on work that will improve the family income.
-After two years the community takes control of the nutrition programme from SCA and it becomes sustainable, and part of the community culture.
-In 2011 SCA expects to begin another nutrition programme in Bakan District, as the one we have helped with is handed over to each of the individual seven preschool communities.
+A beneficial side effect to the nutrition programme is that the dynamic of the community is changed.
+As the preschool children learn social skills and the value of sharing and learning, the mothers of the village find that they are released from child-minding for some of the day and can help in the fields or take on work that can improve the family income.
+In July 2014 we expect to hand over control of the SCA nutrition programme and it becomes sustainable, and part of the community culture.

 The pass-on animal programme is a good example of sustainability.
 It is designed to self propagate, spreading from village to village.
 As the animals bear their first progeny they are passed on to a pre-determined poor family and so on.